Diablo IV: How to Get Griswold’s Opus – Best Duriel Farm

 Advertisement

-• Use Nightmare Dungeons, World Bosses, Legion-style world events, open-world elites, and chests as filler between boss runs.
+• Use Nightmare Dungeons, World Bosses, world events, open-world elites, and chests as filler between boss runs.

 Advertisement

-Best current way to get Griswold’s Opus
+Best way to farm it

-Step 2: Prioritize Duriel over random endgame farming
+Step 2: Prioritize Duriel

-Step 3: Treat other endgame drops as backup, not the plan
+Step 3: Treat other drops as backup

-Griswold’s Opus can also drop from broader loot sources such as open-world enemies, chests, World Bosses, Nightmare Dungeons, and World Events like large legion-style encounters.
-These are worth doing while you build up more boss attempts or while you are already progressing glyphs, materials, or Paragon power.
-They are not the route to choose if your only question is how to get this sword as fast as possible.
+Griswold’s Opus can also come from broader loot sources – open-world enemies, chests, World Bosses, Nightmare Dungeons, and large world events.
+Run these while you are already progressing glyphs, materials, or Paragon power, but treat them as filler.
+They are the slow route to a specific named unique, so they should top up your farm, not replace the Duriel loop.

 FinalBoss // Gear